iTz-Parsa/iTz-Parsa/README.md

 # Hey, I'm iTzParsa
 ## About Me

-a 16-year-old aspiring cybersecurity professional.
-I've been passionate about technology since a young age.
-My interest in penetration testing and vulnerability research has led me to explore the exciting world of cybersecurity.
-I'm currently diving deep into OWASP and Bug Bounty programs to enhance my skills and knowledge.
-Besides security, I enjoy programming and am always eager to learn new languages and frameworks.
-Linux is my go-to operating system, and I'm constantly tinkering with it.
+I'm a 17-year-old cybersecurity enthusiast and programmer with a strong passion for technology.
+From a young age, I've been deeply interested in understanding how systems work and how to secure them.
+My primary focus lies in the field of cybersecurity, where I actively explore penetration testing, vulnerability research, and Bug Bounty programs.
+I'm also dedicated to expanding my expertise through continuous learning, particularly in areas such as OWASP methodologies and modern security practices.
+In addition to cybersecurity, I enjoy programming and experimenting with new languages and frameworks.
+Linux is my preferred operating system, and I constantly explore its inner workings to enhance my technical proficiency.

 ---